fucx00/learngit/README.txt

-this is a big project!
+this is a small project!
 Git is free software!